Salary sacrifice is another way that could allow you to reduce your taxable income and grow your super.

 The government limits the amount you can contribute to your super each year without paying extra tax.
 These limits are called contribution caps which are in place for both concessional (before-tax) and non-concessional (after-tax).

 There is an annual cap of $25,000 in place for concessional contributions.
-2018/19 is the first financial year you can carry forward unused concessional cap amounts and these amounts can be used from 1 July 2019.
-Unused cap amounts can be carried forward for up to five years., To use an unused cap amount your total superannuation balance must be under $500,000 at the end of the previous financial year.
+However, unused cap amounts since 2018/19 can be carried forward for up to five years.
+To use an unused cap amount your total superannuation balance must be under $500,000 at the end of the previous financial year.

 For example, if you contributed $20,000 in 2018/19, and $20,000 in 2019/20, you’ll have $10,000 in ‘unused’ contributions that you could contribute in 2020/21 in addition to your annual cap of $25,000, providing your total superannuation balance as at 30 June 2020 was under $500,000.
 You can carry forward any unused amounts for rolling five-year periods.

 This cap is inclusive of the 9.5% super guarantee from your employer.
 It’s also a combined total across all funds you might have, which is important to keep in mind if you’re contributing to more than one super account.